dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-19-on-chain-zaps.md

 ---

 Yesterday I relapsed.
 Not alcohol, or drugs, or gambling, or anything of that sort.
-It was something worse: trying to have an argument online.
+It was something worse: having an argument online.

 Back when twitter was still called twitter I found myself getting into many an argument.
 Not because I wanted to, but because—at least back in those days—the